Kheshwen/Portfolio/README.md

 - Contact links to LinkedIn, GitHub, Instagram, Gmail & Phone
 - Clean and responsive layout using only HTML + CSS
 - Ready to grow: Projects, Skills, and Multi-language support coming soon!

+---

+## Roadmap
+- Add Projects section
+- Add Skills section
+- Make it responsive for mobile
+- Deploy to GitHub Pages or Netlify
+- Connect to kheshwenda.me domain
+- Japanese, Mandarin language toggle support

+---

+## Acknowledgements
+- Font: Orbitron by Google Fonts
+- Inspired by the neon worlds of Cyberpunk 2077 and synthwave vibes.

+---

+## AOB
+“The future belongs to those who code it.” — Kheshwenda